iTwin/itwinjs-core/docs/learning/index.md

 ## iTwin.js vs. iModelHub

-It is important to understand that iTwin.js applications do not _run on [iModelHub](./iModelHub/index)_.
+TODO: 9/22 - Update Links below (unless this section is going away) It is important to understand that iTwin.js applications do not _run on [iModelHub](./iModelHub/index)_.
 Instead, they can run _anywhere else_. iTwin.js applications always work on a copy of an iModel, either a _briefcase_ or _checkpoint_ obtained from iModelHub, or a [snapshot iModel](./backend/AccessingIModels.md) created by an iTwin.js application, and process it locally.
 This makes them _infinitely scalable_.

 iTwin.js applications can be: